Select the Text tool from the toolbar or press T to add text to your document.

 Click before or after the text you want to select, then drag over the text to highlight it.

 To deselect text, press Esc.

 To type inside an existing text container, select the Text tool, then click inside the text container.

 When you're in text editing mode, the text container is highlighted in blue and has resize handles on the corners and the sides.
 The blinking cursor indicates where newly entered text will be added.

 Use the Selection tool to select a text container, then press the Delete key.

-Use the tool options bar or the Text panel to format text.
-The styles you choose apply to any currently selected text or text container.
-You can also set text styles before creating new text.
+To format text, use the Text panel or the tool options bar at the top when the Text tool is selected.
+The styles you choose apply to the currently selected text or text container.
+You can also set text styles before adding new text.

 Formatting options in Google Web Designer include the following:

 - Tag name - Select an HTML tag for the text container, or enter a tag that's not in the list.
 If you change the tag, the default styles for the new tag will be applied.

 - Font name - Select a font or add a font from Google Fonts.
 Learn more about choosing fonts in Google Web Designer.